Delana v. Odessa Gun & Pawn

 Victory in Gun Store Held Liable for Negligent Sale of Murder Weapon

 Colby Sue Weathers of Wellington, Missouri suffered from paranoid schizophrenia and depression throughout her adult life.
 In May 2012, she purchased a handgun from Odessa Gun & Pawn in Odessa, Missouri.
-Fearing she was at risk of committing suicide, her family took away the weapon.
+Fearing she had suicidal thoughts, her family took away the weapon.
 Three weeks later, knowing that Colby was about to receive a check, her mother Janet Delana called Odessa Gun & Pawn, provided her daughter’s information and explained that she was dangerously mentally ill, and begged them not to sell Colby another gun should she try to purchase one."

 On June 27, 2012, two days after her mother’s phone call, Colby returned to Odessa Gun & Pawn and was sold a .45 caliber Hi-Point semiautomatic pistol.
 She returned to her family home, and an hour later, she shot and killed her father, Tex C. Delana.

 Because of Janet’s courage and the tenacity of Brady’s legal team along with Missouri lawyers Annette Griggs, David McCollum, and Jane Francis, Janet was able to pursue justice for her husband and remind gun dealers of the immense responsibility they have to keep guns out of the hands of people with severe mental illnesses that make them a danger to themselves or others.